lkubb/salt-tool-dotsync-formula/README.md

 user:
   xdg: true           # sync files into xdg dirs (XDG_CONFIG_HOME / XDG_DATA_HOME) by default
   dotsync:
+    # sync scripts etc to .local/bin or custom target
+    bin: true         # or list of exact names
+    bindir: .bin      # by default, bin files will be synced to $HOME/.local/bin. override that
     # sync config files from salt://dotconfig/<user>/<tool> or salt://dotconfig/<tool>
     config:
       - broot         # target folder: depending on user.xdg: XDG_CONFIG_HOME/broot or $HOME/.broot